+All data will be made openly available through 4TU.ResearchData, a trusted and certified data repository.
 All datasets will be accompanied by rich metadata, adhering to the DataCite Metadata Standard, to ensure that they are findable.

 2.1.
 Making data findable, including provisions for metadata: Will search keywords be provided in the metadata to optimize the possibility for discovery and then potential reuse?